-Figure 14 defining role element
+Figure 16 defining attribute element

 A rounded rectangle with a single border is assumed to be non-defining unless explicitly noted otherwise or it is clear in context (e.g., diagramming during a whiteboard discussion).

-Note that the representation of non-defining relationships on diagrams is been included for completeness and to support use cases that require them.
-However depiction of non-defining relationships is discouraged unless explicitly required by the diagram’s use case.
+Note that the representation of non-defining attributes on diagrams has been included for completeness and to support use cases that require them.
+However depiction of non-defining attributes is discouraged unless explicitly required by the diagram’s use case.

 “Is a” arrows

-“Is a” (subtype) relationships are highlighted by using a closed-headed arrow as shown below:
+“Is a” (subtype) relationships are highlighted by using a open-headed arrow as shown below: